viamrobotics/docs/docs/components/sensor/_index.md

 {{% /alert %}}

-Most robots with a sensor need at least the following hardware:
+Most machines with a sensor need at least the following hardware:

 - A [board](/components/board/)
 - Depending on your sensor's output type (analog or digital), an analog-to-digital converter (ADC) may be necessary to allow the sensor to communicate with the board